 Also, the Chapter 7 trustee will often ask to see the business's tax returns (in cases where the debtor

-checks for the last 2-3 years ( regardless of whether the business is a D/B/A or a corporation).
-The
+for the last 2-3 years ( regardless of whether the business is a D/B/A or a corporation).
+The trustee may,

-that you maintain and keep good records (i.e. profit/loss statements, tax returns, bank statements and
+and keep good records (i.e. profit/loss statements, tax returns, bank statements and cancelled checks)

-cancelled checks) from which the Chapter 7 trustee can ascertain, and verify, the income and expenses of
+from which the Chapter 7 trustee can ascertain, and verify, the income and expenses of your business.

-your business.
-Maintaining good records is important because there is a section of the Bankruptcy Code
+Maintaining good records is important because there is a section of the Bankruptcy Code (Section

-(Section 727(a)(3)) which states that a debtor can be denied a Chapter 7 discharge if he/she fails to
+727(a)(3)) which states that a debtor can be denied a Chapter 7 discharge if he/she fails to maintain

-maintain satisfactory records from which the trustee can ascertain and verify the debtor's financial
+satisfactory records from which the trustee can ascertain and verify the debtor's financial condition, assets